There can’t be many cyclists out there who don’t want to be able to ride a little bit faster.

-If simply turning the pedals harder sounds like too much effort, or if you’re already pedalling as hard as you can, we’ve come up with some tips to help you go faster for free or for very little money.
+However, if simply turning the pedals harder sounds like too much effort, or if you’re already pedalling as hard as you can, we’ve come up with some essential tips to help you go faster for free – or for very little outlay.

 So, join us as we reveal our top five low-cost secrets.
 From road bike position to bargain upgrades, we've got it covered.